I'm so glad you found this page! If you are looking for a free preschool curriculum for your child, here it is.

 Let's Make a Memory

-I tried to include one fun activity for each week.
-Of course, some of the literature units also have fun things to do.
-You don't have to do it all; please don't try to do it all, but I want to encourage you to try to do one *FUN* activity each week with your student.
-You will be blessed with these memories for many, many years.
+This was my favorite part of this preschool curriculum!
+I included at least one fun activity for each week.
+Some of the literature units include activities, too; please don't try to do it all.
+Simply choose one memory making activity to do with your student each week.
+You will be blessed with these memories for many, many years!

 Simon jumping on the J's during our J week.